 We use web beacons to tell when a user is redirected to lapl.org because of an advertisement that we ran on another website was clicked on or otherwise interacted with (known as “click tracking” or “conversion tracking”) and to better target our advertisements (known as “retargeting”) to inform citizens about Los Angeles Public Library initiatives and the benefits available through lapl.org.
 See Digital Advertising Tools for Outreach and Education below for more information on how these tools work.

 The library uses the Google Adwords and Facebook Ads, amongst other third-party tools to help deliver targeted information.
 Vendors that operate the third-party tools may also gather information about your visits to third-party sites outside of lapl.org.
 However, while lapl.org does not track your individual-level activity on the internet outside of lapl.org, our vendors may collect information automatically collected by lapl.org (not information you provide), and combine it with data they collect elsewhere for targeted advertising purposes.
-You can opt out of this type of data collection via Ad Choices, Do Not Track, Network Advertising Alliance, Google Ad Settings, and the Facebook Ad Preferences Panel.
+You can opt out of this type of data collection via Ad Choices, Do Not Track, Network Advertising Alliance, Google Ad Settings, SnapChat Ad Preferences, and Facebook Ad Preferences Panel.
 Use these websites to handle tracking and data collection and to find methods to opt out of this type of collection.
 The outreach and education analytics tools provide reports which aggregate data such as the number of clicks on advertisements.
-The reports are available only to library employees, teams who implement the initiative programs represented on lapl.org, members of the lapl.org communications and web teams, and other designated federal staff and contractors who need this information to perform their duties.
+The reports are available only to library employees, teams who implement the initiative programs represented on lapl.org, members of the lapl.org communications and web teams, and other designated state and city staff and contractors who need this information to perform their duties.

 When you visit a website, its server may generate a piece of text known as a "cookie" to place on your device.
 The cookie, which is unique to your browser, allows the server to "remember" specific information about your visit while you are connected.
 The cookie makes it easier for you to use the dynamic features of web pages.
 Information that you enter into the application is not associated with cookies on lapl.org.
 Depending on the third-party tool’s business practices, privacy policies, terms of service, and/or the privacy settings you selected, the information you have provided to third parties could be used to identify you when you visit lapl.org.
 These third parties do not/will not share your identity with lapl.org.